Aharna

-Top 11 AI agents in 2025: Developer’s perspective
+Building AI agents in 2025: Tools and frameworks

-I’ve been digging deep, exploring the coolest, most impactful AI agent tools out there (so that you don’t have to), and I can assure you the future looks less “Skynet” and more “super-efficient digital assistant who also makes coffee runs… if only they had hands.”
+I’ve been digging deep, exploring the coolest, most impactful AI agent frameworks out there (so that you don’t have to), and I can assure you the future looks less “Skynet” and more “super-efficient digital assistant who also makes coffee runs… if only they had hands.”

-1. AutoGen (Microsoft)
+AutoGen (Microsoft)

 It’s Microsoft’s open-source framework that lets you build teams of AI agents who talk to each other to solve complex problems.
-It is a multi-agent setup—like having a full dev team that collaborates on tasks—from ideation to deployment.
+It is a multi-agent setup, like having a full dev team that collaborates on tasks, from ideation to deployment.

 Read more here: Microsoft Research AutoGen Page, 7 Autogen Projects to Build Multi-Agent Systems (ProjectPro)